-The Greater Pine Island Civic Association (GPICA) was created more than 60 years ago as a voice for residents and business owners, advocating for the health, safety and quality of life in our community.
+The Greater Pine Island Civic Association (GPICA) was created in 1957 as a voice for residents, advocating for the health, safety and quality of life in our community.
 Our goal is to work for the betterment of the entire community — north to south and east to west — Matlacha Isles, Matlacha, Pine Island Center, St. James City, Pineland and Bokeelia.
-Over the decades, GPICA has worked to preserve and maintain a desirable, livable community that promotes smart growth and preserves sensitive natural areas by working with Island residents to develop a future land-use plan — the Pine Island Plan — that governs growth rules.
+Over the decades, GPICA has worked to preserve and maintain a desirable, livable community that promotes smart growth and preserves sensitive natural areas by working with Island residents to develop a future land-use plan — commonly called the Pine Island Plan and implemented through the Lee County Development Code — that governs growth rules.
+Board terms are typically three years and election years are staggered.

 The GPICA Board currently has several vacancies.
 If you are interested in exploring the possibility of joining the Board, please email us at info@GPICA.org.